FAQs on the Application Process

 Q: How do I check the status of my online application?

-A: The status of your online application and letters of recommendation can be viewed in your application account on the applyweb.
+A: The status of your online application and letters of recommendation can be viewed in your application account.
 Once everything is submitted, there is no online method for you to check the status.
 The MECH graduate administrator will let you know whether all the required materials were received and when your application is going to be reviewed.

 Q: Will writing a professor or chair of the department help?